A short snorkel on a healthy tropical coral reefs gives you the opportunity to see more vertebrates in a shorter time than any other ecosystem...

 Gnathanodon speciosus, 'Golden Trevally', 'Barred Trevally', being serviced by Cleaner Wrasse.
 Despite the first common name, they are only bright yellow when young, retaining the colour on the tips of fins and tail as they mature.
 And despite the second common name, the bars also fade as they age.

-Plectorhinchus chaetodonoides, 'Many Spotted Sweetlips', 'Harlequin Sweetlips', juvenile (Panagsama, Philippines).
-The juvenile of this species impersonates a toxic flatworm.
+Plectorhinchus chaetodonoides, 'Many Spotted Sweetlips', 'Harlequin Sweetlips'.
+This is a juvenile pictured, and the juvenile of this species impersonates a toxic flatworm.

 Lutjanus fulviflamma, 'Black-spot Snapper'.